An out-of-control Chinese rocket crashed back to Earth over the Indian Ocean

-The discarded body of a Chinese Long March 5B rocket ploughed through the Earth's atmosphere on Saturday evening, making an uncontrolled reentry in the Indian Ocean, west of the Maldives.
-The Pentagon had been tracking the rocket body since last week, but because of the unusual tumbling of the rocket body and its orbit it had been difficult to predict where -- exactly -- the huge piece of space junk would fall back to the planet.
+The discarded body of a Chinese Long March 5B rocket plowed through Earth's atmosphere Saturday night, making an uncontrolled reentry in the Indian Ocean, west of the Maldives.
+The US Pentagon had been tracking the rocket body since last week, but because of the unusual tumbling of the rocket body and its orbit, it had been difficult to predict where exactly the huge piece of space junk would fall back to the planet.

-Aerospace.org had also been tracking the rocket and, as of Saturday afternoon, was predicting it would fall into the Pacific Ocean.
+Aerospace.org had also been tracking the rocket and, as of Saturday afternoon, predicted it would fall into the Pacific Ocean.
 According to University of Maryland astronomer Ye Quanzhi, the China National Space Administration confirmed on Weibo the booster had reentered at 7:24 p.m.
 PT Saturday.

 The Weibo post reported that "most of the devices were ablated and destroyed during the re-entry into the atmosphere."